 - Charitable Arcade

 The Charitable Arcade project is our way of utilizing our mission to assist other nonprofit organizations in accomplishing their own.
-First, VGHI another nonprofit organization (or a donor who has selected another nonprofit organization) split the cost to purchase of a class coin-op arcade machine.
+First, VGHI and another nonprofit organization (or a donor who has selected another nonprofit organization) split the cost to purchase of a classic coin-op arcade machine.
 Then VGHI restores the machine as neccesary and it is then set up for public enjoyment; typically this is at a local business who has generously provided the space for the machine.
-The machine is maintained by VGHI and proceeds from the game are split between VGHI and the nonprofit that donated the funds to help acquire the machine.
+The machine is maintained by VGHI and proceeds from the game are split between VGHI and the other organization.

 - Historical Sites